Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-tech.md

   When : Sensor restarts.

-  Then : Manually increment counters with present values, switch it to automatic mode.
+  Then : Update sensor counter